Shippable/admiral/releaseNotes/master.md

 ## Fixes
   - When deploy jobs are removed from the yml, the services that they deployed are deleted automatically.
+  - When a soft deleted syncRepo is restored from the UI, all the jobs and resources created by the syncRepo are correctly restored.

 ## Custom Nodes
   - **simple title**: brief description